 In order to ensure the propagation of the ideals and remembrance of Eri, his children continued the festival after his death.
 The festival served as a unifying factor for all the sons of Eri even after they had dispersed from Aguleri communities, the festival continued at the normal venue at the OBUGAD Palace after prayers at Agbanabo Ezu-na-Omabala River.

-The dispersal of Eri sons notwithstanding, the Ancient Iduu Cultural (Olili Obibia Eri) festival continued to be held at OBUGAD in Enugwu Aguleri.
+The dispersal of Eri sons notwithstanding, the Ancient Iduu Cultural (Olili Eri) festival continued to be held at OBUGAD.

-The festival called Olili Obibia Eri was designed as a unifying force for the Igbos both at home and elsehere.
+The festival called Olili Eri was designed as a unifying force for the Igbos both at home and elsewhere.
 It featured religious ceremonies, agricultural trade fairs, dancing and musical entertainment.
 All these served to strengthen the bond of union that kept both Agulu Eri and his dispersed brothers together.

 The festival suffered setbacks in 1892, an Aguleri man out of bravery punctuated a drum of palm oil belonging to a British merchandize.
 The action tagged “Onwurume Oil Spillage” battle between the two sides lasted for four days with British soldiers suffering many casualties.
 War artistry displayed by the Agulerians during the clash created the impression in the minds of the British, that Aguleri drew strength from the annual Olili Eri (Eri Festival) during which stamina strength and courage were tested among the youths.
 As a result, the British administration planned and sowed seeds of discord among the participants – the Eri sons – especially the dispersed sons of Eri who only came on pilgrimage to Aguleri during the festival.
 The British divide and rule system worked and diminished the strong interaction among the sons of Eri.
 The divide and rule style was also used by the British during the choice of warrant Chiefs from various sections of Aguleri.